 The most you can do is simply be there for them.
 The above advice still applies.
 Be there to listen and help in any way you can.
 If you were very close to the person and knew the deceased, you might feel comfortable talking about their life together.
 However, make sure the grieving friend is ready for this.

-What Should I NOT Say to Someone Who Just Had a Car Accident?
+What Should You NOT Say to Someone Who Just Had a Car Accident?

 Support is most important, and that includes not making the person feel worse.
 What not to say is mostly common sense, but just in case, here are some phrases to avoid.